ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

 namespace specifier will be taken to refer only identifiers in the given namespace.
 It is an error to use a namespace specifier if the identifier is not in scope in the given namespace.

+Moreover, a namespace specifier may be followed by a ``..`` wildcard instead of a single name.
+This is equivalent to importing or exporting all the available names in the corresponding namespace.

 More precisely, the existing grammar of import/export items accepted by GHC is essentially the following (after some minor simplifications): ::